About Saint Mark's Cathedral

-Throughout the year we offer many Newcomer Class Series, which include discussions with clergy, staff and members of Saint Mark’s for those interested in knowing more about being an Episcopalian or becoming part of the Saint Mark’s community.
-Each series begins with a Cathedral tour and organ demonstration open to all.
-To learn more, please contact the Newcomer Coordinator, at Newcomers@saintmarks.org.
+Throughout the year we offer monthly Newcomer Coffees with Clergy, which include discussions with clergy, staff and members of Saint Mark’s for those interested in knowing more about being an Episcopalian or becoming part of the Saint Mark’s community.
+Contact the Newcomer Coordinator, at Newcomers@saintmarks.org.

 Finding Community & Getting Involved